 A virtual office might not be enough if:

-For most digital-first companies, however, a compliant registered office setup is sufficient.
+For most digital-first companies, consultancies, and remote teams, a compliant registered office setup is sufficient and is exactly what the appropriate address test was designed to permit.

 Legal checklist